stormasm/nunotes/cratification-plans.md

 ```

 It would be nice to be able to flip a switch in the build process or send
-a flag into nushell making this automagically happen.
+a flag into nushell making this happen automagically.

 ### References
-s

 * [Output of version command in nu-cmd-lang](https://github.com/stormasm/nunotes/blob/main/nu-cmd-lang-view.md)
 * [Core Team Meeting Notes 2023-02-22 on this subject](https://github.com/stormasm/nunotes/blob/main/nu-cmd-lang.md)
 * [Core Team Meeting Notes 2023-02-22](https://hackmd.io/inSnmcirTfO7oTg8hTljwQ)